Wang-Lin-boop/GeminiMol/README.md

 CUDA_VISIBLE_DEVICES=0 python -u ${geminimol_app}/Screener.py "${geminimol_lib}/GeminiMol" "${job_name}" "${decoy_set}" "${compound_library}" "${keep_top}" "${smiles_column}" "${id_column}"
 ```

+We restrict the use of column names to those specified in the designated compound library.
+This is primarily done to avoid confusion for novice users when modifying column names in large files.
+As for the decoy set, please ensure that the input CSV file contains at least two columns: SMILES and Title.

 ### Target Identification

 To conduct reverse virtual screening for target identification, it is essential to utilize a database that encompasses ligand-target relationships.
 This database should be structured with three columns: SMILES, Title, and **Targets**.
 The Targets column should specify the potential targets with which the drugs may interact.
 We have provided a processed version of the BindingDB database, which contains target-ligand relationship information.